Web Analytics

 This is a graduate level physics and chemistry course on polymers for students across the College of Engineering and College of Science.
 Students enrolled in this course will learn the fundamentals and applications of polymeric materials.

-This course is being taught every Spring semester since Spring ’23.
+This course is being taught every Spring semesters since Spring ’23.
 Enroll in this class to learn how exciting and complex polymers can be!

 Brown Bag Seminar